dotzenith/dotconfig/README.md

 ### ❖ Nothing of Importance
    - You might be wondering, "What is this section for?"
-   - The simple answer is, this section serves no real purpose, this is just here for the aesthetics.
-   - Some call it weird, others call it weirder.
-Beauty is truly in the eyes of the beholder :)
+Well, keep wondering :)

 ---